BOOK NOW

 Make your way to your local airport, where you will board your overnight flight(s).
 Your meals will be served on board.

-Upon arrival in Barcelona, collect your luggage in the baggage claim area, and then continue to the arrival’s hall, where you will be greeted by your tour guide and/or driver.
-You will be escorted to the vehicle for your transfer to your hotel.
-Upon arrival, you will check-in and have free time to rest and refresh or explore.
-This evening, you will enjoy a welcoming dinner, followed by an overnight in Barcelona.
+Upon arrival in Barcelona, collect your luggage in the baggage claim area and continue to the arrival hall, where you will be greeted by your tour guide and/or driver.
+Make your way to the vehicle for your transfer to your hotel.
+Upon arrival, take time to rest, refresh, or explore.
+This evening, enjoy a welcome dinner, followed by an overnight in Barcelona.

 Day 3: Barcelona - Manresa - Montserrat

 This morning, your day will begin with breakfast and a sightseeing tour of Barcelona!
 Enjoy the stunning panoramic views of the Port of Barcelona, Montjuic, Plaza de España, and Plaza de Catalunya.
-The Port was created 2,000 years ago on the coastal area, in order to protect and provide access for ships and goods.
-Currently, it is home to numerous walking areas, businesses, cultural and sporting events.
-Plaza de España is right outside the center of town and was formerly known for its old bull-fighting ring.
-Presently, the Plaza is renowned for containing the Museum of Catalan art, situated on the side of Montjuic.
-Plaza de Catalunya is located in central Barcelona, and is known for its fountains and statues.
-Your day of touring will continue with a guided walk through the Gothic Quarter that contains remains from an ancient Roman village, including the Cathedral of Barcelona.
-We will continue to the Eixample Quarter to visit Antoni Gaudi’s stunning, but unfinished Roman Catholic Basilica, La Sagrada Familia.
-In the afternoon, we will travel to Manresa, with a visit to the Sanctuary of Saint Ignatius of Loyola and the Holy Cave where St. Ignatius lived.
-Continue to Montserrat, home to the miraculous Black Madonna and arrive in time for dinner and an overnight.
+This port was established over 2,000 years ago to protect and provide access for ships carrying goods.
+Currently, it is home to numerous walking regions, businesses, cultural, and sporting events.
+Plaza de España is right outside the center of town, formerly known for its old bull-fighting ring.
+Presently, the Plaza is renowned for containing the Museum of Catalan Art, situated on the side of Montjuic.
+Plaza de Catalunya is located in the heart of Barcelona and is famous for its fountains and statues.
+Your day of touring will continue with a guided walk through the Gothic Quarter, containing remains from an ancient Roman village, including the Cathedral of Barcelona.
+We will continue to the Eixample quarter to visit Antoni Gaudi’s stunning, unfinished Roman Catholic Basilica, La Sagrada Familia.
+In the afternoon, we will travel to Manresa to visit the Sanctuary of Saint Ignatius of Loyola and the Holy Cave where St. Ignatius lived.
+Continue to Montserrat, home to the miraculous Black Madonna.
+Arrive in time for dinner and overnight.

 Day 4: Montserrat

 After breakfast, we visit the Shrine of Our Lady of Montserrat, located on a rugged mountainside.
-According to Catholic tradition, St. Luke carved the statue of the Black Madonna around 50 A.D. and brought it to Spain.
-While in Spain, it was hidden from the Moor, and then later rediscovered by shepherds.
-In 880 A.D., the shepherds and the Bishop of Manresa were drawn to a grotto by a bright light and heavenly music.
-Upon discovery of the statue of the Black Madonna in the grotto, the Bishop of Manresa suggested that it be moved to Manresa.
-However, the status was too heavy that it could not be lifted.
+According to Catholic tradition, circa 50 A.D., St. Luke is said to have carved the statue of the Black Madonna and brought it to Spain.
+While in Spain, it was kept hidden from the Moors and later was discovered by shepherds.
+In 880 A.D., shepherds and the Bishop of Manresa were drawn to a grotto by a bright light and heavenly music.
+Upon discovering the Black Madonna statue, the Bishop of Manresa suggested moving it to Manresa.
+However, the statue was too heavy and could not be lifted.
 As a result, the Virgin remained in Montserrat and continued to be venerated there for centuries.
-As years progressed, a number of chapels were built upon the site and in the eleventh century, the abbot-bishop Oliba founded a monastery on Montserrat, next to one of these chapels.
-Dinner and an overnight in Montserrat.
+As the years progressed, several chapels were built on the site.
+In the eleventh century, the abbot-bishop Oliba founded the Monastery on Montserrat next to one of these chapels.
+Dinner and overnight.

 Day 5: Montserrat - Zaragoza - Madrid

-This morning, following breakfast, your group will depart for Zaragoza.
-While in Zaragoza, you will have the opportunity to visit the magnificent Basilica del Pilar that was built upon the site of where Our Lady appeared to St. James.
-In 44 A.D.
-St. James the Greater was spreading the Gospel in Spain, but, making very little progress and questioning his mission.
-According to Catholic Tradition, the Virgin Mary, who was still living in Jerusalem, bi-located and appeared to St. James the Greater to boost his morale.
-While inside the Basilica, you will view the pillar that was carried by angels and from where Our Lady appeared.
-Following your visit to the Basilica del Pilar, you will visit La Seo Cathedral (Cathedral of Zaragoza).
-Formally known as the Church of San Vicente during the Visigoth period, it contains architectural elements of Gothic, Mudejar, Renaissance and Baroque styles.
-In addition to the famous cathedral, Zaragoza is also known for its folklore and local gastronomy, both of which will be explored on your walking tour of the city.
-This evening, your group will continue on to Madrid, where you will eat your dinner and enjoy a restful overnight.
+This morning, following breakfast, depart for Zaragoza.
+While in Zaragoza, you will have the opportunity to visit the magnificent Basilica del Pilar, built upon the site where Our Lady appeared to St. James.
+In 44 A.D., St. James the Greater was spreading the Gospel in Spain.
+He was discouraged due to the fact that he was making very little progress and began questioning his mission.
+According to Catholic Tradition, the Virgin Mary, who was still living in Jerusalem, bi-located and appeared to St. James the Greater to encourage him.
+While inside the Basilica, you will view the pillar where Our Lady appeared which was carried by angels.
+After visiting the Basilica del Pilar, continue to La Seo Cathedral (Cathedral of Zaragoza), formerly known as the Church of San Vicente.
+The Visigoth period contains architectural elements of Gothic, Mudejar, Renaissance, and Baroque styles.
+In addition to its famous Cathedral, Zaragoza is renowned for its rich folklore and local gastronomy.
+Enjoy a walking tour of the city before dinner and a restful overnight.

 Day 6: Madrid - Toledo

-After breakfast we will enjoy a tour of Madrid including the Royal Palace and Plaza Mayor.
-We then depart for Toledo which sits on a rocky mound isolated on three sides by a looping gorge of the Río Tajo.
-Every available inch of this outcrop has churches, synagogues, mosques and houses heaped upon one another in a haphazard spi-ral, which the cobbled lanes infiltrate as best they can.
-Toledo is known as the City of the Three Religions or Cultures because for many centuries the Christians, the Moors, and the Jews lived together in relative equality and peace.
-The city surrounded by walls hides great treasured: its awesome Cathedral, the church of Santo Tomé, the Tránsito Synagogue, Santa María La Blanca Synagogue, the superb church of San Juan de los Reyes, Puerta de Bisagras, Puerta del Cambrón, Puerta del Sol, etc. We return to Madrid for dinner and overnight.
+After breakfast, we will embark on a tour of Madrid, which includes visits to the Royal Palace and Plaza Mayor.
+Next, we visit Toledo which is situated on a rocky mound, isolated on three sides, adjacent to a looping gorge of the Río Tajo.
+Every available inch of this outcrop has churches, synagogues, mosques, and houses heaped upon one another in a haphazard spiral, which the cobbled lanes infiltrate as best they can.
+Toledo is known as the city of the Three Religions or Cultures.
+For many centuries, Christians, Moors, and Jews lived together in relative equality and peace.
+The city, surrounded by walls, hides many treasures, including the Church of Santo Tomé, the Tránsito Synagogue, Santa María la Blanca Synagogue, the Church of San Juan de los Reyes, the Puerta de Bisagras, the Puerta del Cambrón, and the Puerta del Sol, among others.
+We return to Madrid for dinner and an overnight stay.

 Day 7: Madrid - Astorga - O' Cebreiro - Santiago de Compostela